 Local activities include walking, cycling, mountain biking using the network of walking and bike trails, orienteering, bird watching, canoeing, sailing, water sports, fishing and golf.

 Aberfoyle has several food shops including a supermarket, a butcher and a delicatessen.
+There is a number of pubs, restaurants and cafes within a short stroll of each other.

 There is a bank, a post office, a medical centre, a chemist, a garage and a tourist information office in the village.